aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-hyphenation/_index.md

 ## Loading Hyphenation Dictionaries

-To use the hyphenation feature, first register a hyphenation dictionary.The following code example demonstrates how to load hyphenation dictionaries for the specified languages from a file:
+To use the hyphenation feature, first register a hyphenation dictionary.The following code example shows how to load hyphenation dictionaries for the specified languages from a file:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-rendering_printing-HyphenateWords-LoadHyphenationDictionaryFromFile.java" >}}